0xPrimordia/Polis/README.md

 ### Rear Position Abilities

-Rear (3rd position) units can swap with the center unit directly in front of them or the rear unit to the right or left.
+Rear (3rd position) units can swap with the center unit directly in front, left or right of them.
 They can also be maneuvered to an empty adjacent position.
-Lastly, they can throw a javelin (up to x ammunition) which is a distance strike at any unit within range (formula needed).
+Lastly, they can throw a javelin (up to x ammunition) as a distance strike at any unit within range.

 ### Support Abilities